EdIzaguirre/plant-object-detection/README.md

 cd src
 python main_flow.py run
 ```

+By default, the code is set up to test the flow with a single batch of data.
+If you would like to run the code with the full dataset, replace `python main_flow.py run` with `python main_flow.py run --testing=False`.

 This will run the Metaflow flow.
 If successful, you should be able to see the endpoint that has been deployed to Sagemaker:

 ```